redhat-iot/iot-cloud-stack-ece2018/README.md

 It's actually less about the kernel, more about the command line tools. *sigh* ...

 GNU/Mac OS X will work as well, as long as you still bring the tools mentioned above.
+It might be helpful to install GNU Sed using `brew install gnu-sed`.

 ### And what about Windows?